 - Following submission of the online application form and payment of the appropriate fee, your application will be considered in accordance with the requirements in effect for that year.
 You'll be notified of admissibility to the Qualifying Examination.

-- If you're lactating, you can request a 30-minute break and extension of your exam if you notify the ABOG office no later than March 23, 2020, and schedule at a Pearson VUE test center by the same date.
-After March 23, 2020, ABOG can't guarantee that it will be possible to schedule an extended test.
-Most Pearson VUE test centers have only one room that is available for breast pumping, so you are encouraged to make your reservations as soon as you receive approval for the test, as these rooms will be assigned on a first-come, first-served basis.
+- If you're lactating, you can request a 30-minute break and extension of your exam if you notify the ABOG office no later than March 3, 2023, and schedule at a Pearson VUE test center by the same date.
+After March 3, 2023, ABOG can't guarantee that it will be possible to schedule an extended test.
+Most Pearson VUE test centers have only one lactation room available, so you are encouraged to make your reservations as soon as you receive approval for the test, as these rooms will be assigned on a first-come, first-served basis.
 See more information about lactation accommodations.